 - Offing the Mouth: Socrates called himself a "Social Gadfly" for precisely this reason.
 He'd say outrageous or taboo things simply to bring them into conversation, while knowing fully well he was putting himself in danger by saying them and, like a gadfly, could be "swatted" at any time.
 Indeed, he was eventually executed on charges of corrupting the youth with his words.

-- The Philosopher/Contemplate Our Navels: Obviously, but he's not the sesquipedalian, "bookish" philosopher.
+- The Philosopher: Obviously, but he's not the sesquipedalian, "bookish" philosopher.

-- Screw the Rules, I'm Doing What's Right: With regard to Leon of Salamis.
+- Screw the Rules, I'm Doing What's Right!: With regard to Leon of Salamis.
 Socrates refused to obey the orders of the Thirty Tyrants to unjustly arrest Leon and turn him over for execution.
-Fortunately for Socrates, the Tyrants were swept from power before their wrath could be turned on him as well.
+Fortunately for Socrates, the Tyrants were swept from power before their wrath could be turned on him as well; unfortunately, the removal of the Tyrants doesn’t prevent people from going after Socrates and having him executed.

 - Suicide by Cop: What his execution might have been; according to Plato's The Crito, Socrates went willingly to his sentence to teach others the value of law in a just society.